mcabbott/Tullio.jl/README.md

 * `threads=false` turns off threading, while `threads=64^3` sets a threshold size at which to divide the work (replacing the macro's best guess).
 * `avx=false` turns off the use of `LoopVectorization`, while `avx=4` inserts `@avx unroll=4 for i in ...`.
 * `grad=false` turns off gradient calculation, and `grad=Dual` switches it to use `ForwardDiff` (which must be loaded).
+* Assignment `xi = ...` removes `xi` from the list of indices: its range is note calculated, and it will not be summed over.
+It also disables `@inbounds` since this is now up to you.
 * `verbose=true` prints everything; you can't use `@macroexpand1` as it needs to `eval` rather than return gradient definitions.
 * `A[i,j] := ...` makes a new array, while `A[i,j] = ...` and `A[i,j] += ...` write into an existing one. `A[row=i, col=j] := ...` makes a new `NamedDimsArray`.

 Implicit:
-* Output indices must start at 1, unless `OffsetArrays` is visible in the calling module.
 * Indices without shifts must have the same range everywhere they appear, but those with shifts (even `A[i+0]`) run over the inersection of possible ranges.
+* Shifted output indices must start at 1, unless `OffsetArrays` is visible in the calling module.
 * The use of `@avx`, and the calculation of gradients, are switched off by sufficiently complex syntax (such as arrays of arrays).
 * Gradient hooks are attached for any or all of `ReverseDiff`, `Tracker`, `Zygote` & `Yota`, according to which of these packages are visible.
 * GPU kernels are only constructed when both `KernelAbstractions` and `CuArrays` are visible.